Special drawing rights: Interest rate

 The IMF calculates a weekly interest rate, which is based on "a weighted average of representative interest rates on short-term debt in the money markets of the XDR basket currencies".
-No interest is payable on the SDRs allocated to a country by the IMF.
-However, interest is payable by an IMF member country that has exchanged (sold) some or all of the SDRs it was allocated, and interest is paid to a member country that holds more SDRs than it was allocated (i.e., the country that bought SDRs from another member).
+No interest is payable on the XDRs allocated to a country by the IMF.
+However, interest is payable by an IMF member country that has exchanged (sold) some or all of the XDRs it was allocated, and interest is paid to a member country that holds more XDRs than it was allocated (i.e., the country that bought XDRs from another member).
+In April 2020, the interest rate was 0.05%.

 Other uses

 The XDR is used in international transactions, including export quotas in the IMF members and the number of official reserve assets which were in their own currencies.
 It is traded on the main foreign exchange market, including foreign exchange trading volume, whether there are forward exchange markets.

 Unit of account

 Some international organizations use the XDR as a unit of account.
 The IMF says using the XDR in this way "help[s] cope with exchange rate volatility."
 As of 2001, organizations that use the XDR as a unit of account, besides the IMF itself, include: Universal Postal Union, African Development Bank, Arab Monetary Fund, Asian Development Bank, Bank for International Settlements, Common Fund for Commodities, East African Development Bank, Economic Community of West African States, International Center for Settlement of Investment Disputes, International Fund for Agricultural Development, and Islamic Development Bank.
 It is not only international organizations that use the XDR in this way.
 JETRO uses XDRs to price foreign aid.
 In addition, charges, liabilities, and fees prescribed by some international treaties are denominated in XDRs.
 In 2003, the Bank for International Settlements ceased to use the gold franc as their currency, in favour of XDR.

-Some bonds are also denominated in SDR, like the IBRD 2016 SDR denominated bonds.
+Some bonds are also denominated in XDR, like the IBRD 2016 XDR denominated bonds.